spectrocloud/librarium/content/docs/18-knowledgebase/00-how-to/02-palette-sso-with-adfs.md

 29. Click the **X** next to **Team Details** in the top left corner to exit this screen.

-You have now successfully configured Palette SSO based on OIDC with Microsoft AD FS!
+You have now successfully configured Palette SSO based on OIDC with Microsoft AD FS.

 # Validation